docker/docs/machine/get-started-cloud.md

 * `<machine>` - name of the host you want to create

-For convenience, `docker-machine` will use sensible defaults for choosing settings such as the image that the server is based on, but you override the defaults using the respective flags (e.g. `--digitalocean-image`).
+For convenience, `docker-machine` uses sensible defaults for choosing settings such as the image that the server is based on, but you override the defaults using the respective flags (e.g. `--digitalocean-image`).
 This is useful if, for example, you want to create a cloud server with a lot of memory